-- The freedom of having my transport comes in the form of a motorbike, which requires a helmet and riding gear.
+- The freedom of having my own transport in the form of a motorbike: Riding it requires a helmet and riding gear.

 Having all these things then requires some space for storage.
 In general, I think, as soon as we settle in somewhere (even just a little bit) and we get some space, we tend to start ‘collecting things’.

 When I’m on tour, I usually prefer to take two small duffel bags instead of a big backpack.
-It’s more convenient (at least if you don’t have to take any flights and check-in luggage) and a lot easier to find stuff.
+It’s more convenient and a lot easier to find stuff (at least if you don’t have to take any flights and check in luggage).
 I take practical but also varied clothing.
 Things I always take no matter what are: a world adapter, my headlights, my laptop computer, and my rain jacket.
 Other than that, the most important things ever are my passport, smartphone and credit card.
-That’s all you need in today’s world.
+That’s all you really need in today’s world.

-MJ: How has being a tour guide influenced your behaviour as a tourist?
+MJ: How has being a tour guide influenced your behavior as a tourist?

-I’m more of an independent traveller personally, but if I go on an organised tour, I have different expectations of knowing the work that is involved.
-I tend to go easier on the tour guide, but at the same time, I probably have quite high expectations concerning service, commitment and knowledge.
+I’m more of an independent traveler personally, but if I go on an organised tour, I have different expectations, knowing the work that is involved.
+I tend to go easier on the tour guide.
+But at the same time, I probably have quite high expectations concerning service, commitment and knowledge.
 I would likely dig deeper and ask more questions.
 So, I guess, knowing the trade makes you more aware of and appreciate efforts made, but it also makes you more critical.

-MJ: Having travelled all over New Zealand for a few years now, how have the facilities changed over time?
+MJ: Having traveled all over New Zealand for a few years now, how have the facilities changed over time?

 Joh: I’m certainly no expert, given I’ve only been around for four years, which isn’t THAT long.
-But happy to share my five cents…
+But I’m happy to share my five cents.

 Tourism New Zealand has been focused on attracting more visitors from all over the world for many years, and they have been very successful with it.
 The industry has grown massively.
 Unfortunately, facilities often haven’t kept pace with the influx of visitors this country has seen over the last decade.
 This is most apparent at popular destinations, like for example the Tongariro Alpine Crossing.